-The YDF Library has over 11,000 books and recently expanded into a larger location within the facility.
+The YDF Library has over 11,000 books and has expanded into a larger location within the facility.
 The goal of this program is to promote reading, improve literacy and provide youth with resources to help them prepare for transition back into their communities.
-The library is designed to create an atmosphere of learning, education and innovation.
+The library is designed to create an atmosphere of learning, education, and innovation.
 The YDF Library also holds various contests for youth to encourage creativity through art and poetry.
+Examples of this effort include the Book spine - Poetry Contest and work with 916 Ink to support creative writing.

-Juvenile Court Investigations and Services
+Juvenile Court Division

-The Juvenile Court Investigations and Services Division conducts comprehensive case investigations and prepares a wide variety of reports including Social Study Reports, Home Evaluation Reports, Deferred Entry of Judgment Suitability Reports, Transfer Hearing Reports, and 241.1 WIC Joint Assessment Reports.
-The reports are used by the Court, District Attorney, and Public Defenders and defense attorneys during negotiations and to provide the Court with appropriate recommendations for Court dispositions.
+The Juvenile Court Division conducts comprehensive case investigations and prepares a wide variety of reports including Social Study Reports, Home Evaluation Reports, Deferred Entry of Judgment Suitability Reports, Transfer Hearing Reports, and 241.1 WIC Joint Assessment Reports.
+The reports are used by the Court, District Attorney, Public Defenders, and conflict criminal defenders during negotiations and to provide the Court with appropriate recommendations for Court dispositions.

 Officers represent the Probation Department as presenters in the courtroom and attend all Juvenile Court proceedings.
-They provide last minute case information and research issues at the Court's request.
+They provide up to date case information and research issues at the Court's request.
 Presenters also serve as a resource for the youth and their families.

 Officers assigned to the Intake/Citations Unit review and assess cases which are referred from arrests and bookings from law enforcement agencies into the Youth Detention Facility.
 A detention risk assessment is used to determine eligibility for release or to secure detention.
 Preliminary investigations are conducted on non-detention citations to determine if referrals to the District Attorney or Court are necessary.
 Citation officers have discretion to divert cases to diversion.
-Additionally, the Juvenile Court Investigations and Services Division work with victims and seek restitution on their behalf, oversees record seals, monitors a 654 WIC Diversion caseload, and conducts military records checks.
+Additionally, the officers work with victims and seek restitution on their behalf, oversee record seals, monitor a 654 WIC Diversion caseload, and conduct military records checks.